lixmal/keepass4web/README.md

 Written in Perl and JavaScript.

-This will probably only run under some flavor of Linux.
+This will probably only run under some flavour of Linux.
 The instructions assume a Linux environment.

 ## PREREQUISITES